 Why should you join?

-SAAA directly represents South Australian honey producers, pollinators, queen breeders and hobbyists.
-It is recognised by the Government as the industry representative body in South Australia and consults on a regular basis.
-The SAAA is a member body of the Australian Honey Bee Industry Council which fights for all beekeepers at a federal level and has two state delegates representing South Australia.
+The South Australian Apiarists’ Association (SAAA) represents South Australian commercial honey producers, pollinators, queen breeders and recreational beekeepers.
+It is recognised as the peak industry body in South Australia and consults with government on a regular basis.
+The SAAA is a member body of the Australian Honey Bee Industry Council (AHBIC) which fights for all beekeepers at a federal level and has two state delegates representing South Australia.

 SAAA supports and encourages research through proactively supporting local and interstate research projects.
-We have been actively supporting the Honeybee and Pollination R&D advisory panel in AgriFutures (formerly RIRDC) .
-It initiates and actively advises on policy to protect and promote the industry in South Australia and has input into the goals and direction of PIRSA’s apiary staff directly and through the Apiary Alliance SA of which the SAAA is an active member.
+We have representation on the AgriFutures Honeybee and Pollination R&D (formerly RIRDC).
+The SAAA initiates and actively advises on policy to protect and promote the industry in South Australia and has input into the goals and direction of PIRSA’s apiary staff through the Apiary Alliance SA of which the SAAA is an active member.

-SAAA attends to Native Title matters for the apiary industry in South Australia and liaises with Department of Environment, Water & Natural Resources regarding National Parks and Crown Land sites and licenses.
+SAAA attends to Native Title matters for the apiary industry in South Australia and liaises with Department of Environment and Water regarding National Parks and Crown Land sites and licenses.

 SAAA has also been involved in the development of the National Bee Pest Surveillance Program and has a strong involvement in Biosecurity.
 It promotes food safety within the industry via the industry’s Quality Assurance program – B-Qual.